-The detected currents are also used to balance the phase currents.
+The detected currents are also used to balance the phase

-Each phase's current is compared to the average of the two phase currents, and the difference is used to create an offset in that phase's PWM comparator.
+Each phase's current is compared to the average of all phase currents, and the difference is used to create an offset in that phase's PWM comparator.
 The offset is in a direction to reduce the imbalance.